Syncing EasyContent with WordPress

 Important Things to Know

-- You can push an article to EasyContent even if it wasn't originally there.
+You can push a post or page from WordPress to EasyContent even if it wasn't originally there.

-- If you have the Classic Editor installed and activated and you have the option allowing users to switch between Classic and Block editor, then all articles you "Publish to WP" in EasyContent will default to using the Classic Editor.
+If you have the Classic Editor installed and activated and you have the option to allow users to switch between Classic and Block editor, then all articles you "Publish to WP" in EasyContent will default to using the Classic Editor.